 What do we want in 10 years?
 Where do we want to be in 10 years?

 Actually, it’s hard for me to imagine and project into the future right now maybe because I am still emotional.
 If I am 10 years older and could turn back time, should I have stayed or gone?

 Thinking long-term, it’s more beneficial for us to go back to the US now.
 I wanted to stay longer for 3-5 more years.
 But what difference does it make if we leave now versus leaving in 5 years?
 Those advantages of staying here are just temporary.
 If and when we moved to the US, we will gain permanent, long-lasting benefits.
-My husband is the US citizen, and he has enumerated a lot of benefits.

 I would love to hear your opinion!
 How do you make decisions?
 Have you been in my situation (or similar situation) where you had to decide whether you should stay or go?
 What has helped you make that decision?